‘I wonder in whose arms you are tonight

 Give me a London girl every time . . . ’

 His was a male voice in the tradition of Johnny Cash and Ray Orbison, an unaffected pre-Beatles letting-rip refreshingly free of the faint touch of whine that came in with the unisex ’sixties and has never quite gone.
 But he could be sentimental.
 ‘Wish I could write a love-song’ and ‘Aint no pleasing you’ blatantly play on the heart-strings; while ‘Poor old Mr Woogie’ is a fake dirge for the departed second half of the title of a genre.
 ‘The Sideboard Song’ is a mad dash, ‘That’s what I like’ a celebration of clichés that has its own truth, ‘Ponder’s End Allotment Club’ a simple tribute to a community.
 Chas loved growing vegetables; through the mad whirl of a star’s life his feet were on the ground.
 There was no need to parade an identity.
-While the Beatles started a fashion for a version of youthful normality that has simply sunk its teeth into the musical world, Chas ’n’ Dave and their drummer Mick Burt shrugged free of all that and simply were who they were, straightforward street-peddlers of blinding harmonies.
+While the Beatles started a fashion for a version of youthful normality that touched the musical world like a blight, Chas ‘n’ Dave and their drummer Mick Burt shrugged free of all that.
+They simply were who they were, street-peddlers of blinding harmonies.
 What a record (so to speak) to leave behind.

 One could mention so many other tracks on it: ‘Gertcha’, ‘Down to Margate’, ‘That old piano’ . . . but what comes over me now is the memory of a surprisingly small man, given his stage presence, whose hand I once shook seeing him outside a venue before a concert.
 (I can tell myself I have not lived in vain.)
 He played his voice like a wind-instrument maestro, he played the piano like a demon, he simply was.